• Skip to main content

 With some, you’ll just need your RSS feed URL, and some require creating an account.

 Check out this list of podcast directories for additional places to distribute your podcast.
-I recommend starting with these top 4 directories (besides iTunes):
+I recommend starting with these top 4 directories (besides Apple Podcasts):

 1. Spotify